trohr02/sqlplus-commands/README.md

 # sqlplus-commands
 Bash-like commands in sqlplus for browsing Oracle Data Dictionary.

-I have once no choice but to use SQL*Plus and I created a set of scrtips which helped me navigate around Oracle Data Dictionary in everyday work.
+I had once no choice but to use SQL*Plus and I created a set of scrtips which helped me navigate around Oracle Data Dictionary in everyday work.

 ## Features